-In coupled mode (SCUPCGCM option) or in child mode of nesting (SUB option) in which fluxes are taken from the parent model (NGETFLUX option which is often used when the parent model is coupled with the atmosphere), the received fluxes may be replaced by the ones calculated on its own by using the surface atmospheric states taken from the parent component, its surface oceanic states, and its bulk formula.
+14.12.1 Recalculating and replacing fluxes in the coupled mode received fluxes may be replaced by the ones calculated on its own by using the surface atmospheric states taken from the parent component, its surface oceanic states, and its bulk formula.
 User may also specify the grid points where fluxes are replaced.
 This option is mainly intended to be applied to coastal region of a child model of nesting in which the fluxes received from the parent component may not fully reflect the fine scale surface state due to complex topography.
 Without an appropriate feedback mechanism at the sea surface, a child model may sometimes get unstable.
-This runtime option is controlled by namelist nml_cgcm_recalc_neplace, which is explained in Tables 14.23 and 14.24.
+This runtime option is controlled by namelist nml_cgcm_recalc and nml_cgcm_recalc_replace, which is explained in Tables 14.25 and 14.26.